May's Brexit deal in chaos as Speaker sparks 'constitutional crisis'

 Earlier on Monday it had appeared that May was winning support for her deal from erstwhile opponents but Bercow’s decision will leave the prime minister scrambling for options.

-Asked by a lawmaker whether further changes to the deal itself would be needed, Bercow said, “in all likelihood, the answer ... is yes”, adding that a change in opinion would not constitute a change in the deal on offer.
+Asked by a lawmaker whether further changes to the deal would be needed, Bercow said, “in all likelihood, the answer ... is yes”, adding that a change in opinion would not constitute a change in the deal on offer.

 “Fundamentally, for something to be different, it has to be by definition, fundamentally different.
 Not different in terms of wording, but difference in terms of substance and this is in the context of a negotiation with others outside the United Kingdom,” Bercow said.

-That would appear to pose problems for May.
-EU leaders have said repeatedly that the terms of Britain’s withdrawal cannot be revisited.

-As it stands, Britain is due to leave the EU by default in 11 days.
-But parliament voted last week for a delay and May is expected to seek an extension to that deadline when she meets EU leaders at a summit on Thursday.
+Britain is due to leave the EU by default in 11 days.
+But parliament voted last week for a delay and May is expected to seek an extension to that deadline when she meets EU leaders at their summit.

 To compound her problems, May appeared unlikely to reach agreement this week on her Brexit plans with the Democratic Unionists, the small Northern Irish party whose support is vital if she is to get her EU departure deal through parliament.